sewoony/Ubuntu-16.04/README.md

 |TF 1.5|9|7|
 |TF 1.4|8|6|

-Also, the version of CUDA and cuDNN that can be installed for each graphics card may be different. <br>
+Also, the version of CUDA and cuDNN that can be installed for each graphics card may be different.<br>
-You should check your graphic card and check the version of TF that matches your graphics card.
+You should check your graphic card and check the version of TF that matches your graphics card.<br>